SaiPavan214/Family-Trip-Tracker/README.md

 VALUES ('FR', 1), ('GB', 1), ('CA', 2), ('FR', 2);
 ```

-💡 You can run these queries using pgAdmin, psql, or your Render database shell.
+💡 You can run these queries using pgAdmin, psql, or the Render database shell.

 ---

 ### 4. Configure environment variables

-Create a `.env` file in the root directory based on the following:
+Create a `.env` file in the root directory with the following:

 ```
 DB_USER=your_db_user